 - If the cat has a canine or feline companion, allow them to be with the cat, if that is what the dying cat wants, unless the cat has a highly infectious disease.

-- An immobile cat can develop pressure sores, ensure they have a cosy and well cushioned bed to rest in.
+- An immobile cat can develop pressure sores, ensure they have a cozy and well-cushioned bed.

 - Keep fresh water available and close to the cat’s bed.
 Offer food on your finger.

-- If a euthanasia has been scheduled at the veterinary surgery, bring along the cat’s favourite blankets.
-Where possible, book the first or last appointment when it will be quieter.
+- If euthanasia has been scheduled at the veterinary surgery, bring along the cat’s favourite blankets.
+Where possible, book the first or last appointment when it is quieter.
 Stay with the cat before and during the process.
-Talk calmly, quietly and gently stroke him.
-Tell him you love him.
+Talk calmly, gently stroke him and tell him you love him.

-If possible, schedule the appointment ahead of time so that the euthanasia can be performed during a quiet period.
+If possible, schedule the appointment ahead of time so that the veterinarian can perform the euthanasia during a quiet time.
 Either at the beginning or the end of the day is best.
-Some veterinarians offer the option to come to your home and euthanise.
-I recommend this if it is possible.
+Some veterinarians offer the option to come to your home and euthanise which I recommend where possible.

-Many veterinarians will recommend sedation prior to euthanasia, which helps to relax the cat, here is a compelling argument for sedation written from a veterinarian’s perspective.
-I also highly recommend another great article ‘Five Things I Wish You Knew Before‘, written by a veterinary technician, who has made a list of five things she would like pet owners to know prior to/during a euthanasia.
+Many veterinarians will recommend sedation before euthanasia, which helps to relax the cat, here is a compelling argument for sedation written from a veterinarian’s perspective.
+I also highly recommend another great article ‘Five Things I Wish You Knew Before‘, written by a veterinary technician, who has made a list of five things she would like pet owners to know before/during euthanasia.
 If you can, please try to read it before you say goodbye.

-We lost our beautiful Singapura cat, Levi, on the weekend.
+We lost our beautiful Singapura cat, Levi, at the weekend.
 It is the first time I’ve been strong enough to be there for the euthanasia.
-We owed it to him to all be there with him, he had given our family so much joy and happiness.
-We stroked him, we talked to him and we kissed him.
+We owed it to him to all be there with him; he had given our family so much joy and happiness.
+We stroked him, we talked to him, and we kissed him.

 Levi was already hospitalised, he had gone downhill very quickly.
-We were able to spend 30 minutes alone with him saying goodbye.
+We were able to spend 30 minutes alone with him to say goodbye.

-It was the most painful experience of my life, but I am so glad I was there for him.
-Hug your cats, love your cats, and if you feel strong enough, be with them at the end.
-It is sad, it is painful, but it is comforting to know that he died surrounded by his family who loved him so much.
+It was the most painful experience of my life, but I am so glad we were there for him at the end.
+Hug your cats, love your cats, and if you feel strong enough, be with them.
+It is painful, but it is comforting to know that he died surrounded by his family who loved him so much.

-We decided not to rush into getting another cat after Levi’s passing.
-I told the children that we would know when the time was right.
-A few weeks after we lost Levi, two Tonkinese cats were in need of a home having been surrendered at a local shelter.
+After Levi passed away, I told the children that we would know when the time was right to get another cat.
+A few weeks later, two Tonkinese cats needed a home having been surrendered at a local shelter.
 We knew the time was right and adopted them the following day.
-It was the first time our family had smiled since we lost Levi.
 Both cats have a completely different personality to Levi, Calvin is a quiet and shy cat who loves my daughter, Norman, well he’s just Norman, an independent boy who lives by his own rules.
 We still love and miss Levi, but the two boys helped to heal our broken hearts.

-The loss of a pet is devastating, I still cry when I think about Levi.
-But, we had 11 wonderful years with him and I don’t want his death to overshadow his life.
+The loss of a pet is devastating; I still cry when I think about Levi.
+But, we had 11 beautiful years with him, and I don’t want his death to overshadow his life.
 Remember the good times you shared.
 For more information, please read our article on grief after losing a pet.

 I have enabled comments on this article, I cannot give medical advice but if you ever want to talk about your cats, or how you are feeling, please feel free to comment.
 Sometimes it may take me a few days to respond, but I will always try to get back to you.